-It had been two weeks since she smashed the Master's bones and the Slayer was doing her best to get back to normal while overcoming her post–traumatic stress disorder.
-However, she still had the nightmares about the memory of the gruesome vampire sinking his brutal teeth into her neck and then dropping her into that dank pool of murky water to die; but they were growing scarcer.
+It had been two weeks since she smashed the Master's bones and the slayer was doing her best to get back to normal while overcoming the painful memories.
+However, the nightmares of that gruesome vampire sinking his brutal teeth into her neck and then dropping her into that dank pool of murky water to die haunted her dreams.

-A cold wind blew across the cemetery and Buffy crossed her arms and hugged her warm jacket closer to her chilled form.
+A crisp breeze blew across the cemetery to shake her from routine thoughts.
+Buffy crossed her arms and hugged her jacket closer to her chilled form.
 She couldn't remember the last time she felt truly warm or the last time she felt safe.
-Not since she became the Slayer and it was never far from her thoughts.
+Not since she became the slayer.
 How did anyone expect her to survive in a life like this?
 Oh right, she wasn't supposed to.
 Not forever anyway and she already died once, so when was she going to die again permanently?

-The young Slayer shook her head and quickened her pace.
-Just because she was able to overcome everything that was thrown at her did not mean that Buffy only sometimes felt the weight of her calling crushing down on her shoulders.
+The young girl shook her head and quickened her pace.
+Just because she was able to overcome everything that was thrown at her so far did not mean that Buffy only sometimes felt the weight of her calling crushing down on her shoulders.
 Something had to be done.

-Buffy had to force herself to concentrate on the chant, but all she made out was gibberish and a little bit of pig-Latin, but when they all said the word, "Tégurhes" and raised their arms in commanding unison, it didn't matter what she was trying to concentrate on.
+Buffy had to force herself to concentrate on the chant, but all she made out was gibberish and a little bit of pig-Latin, but when they all said the word, "Tégurhes" and raised their arms in commanding unison, it didn't matter what she was trying to understand.

-As the ridiculously enormous demon was greeting his followers, Buffy ran over to them and threw two of the lesser demons behind her and kicked the two others to the ground.
+As the ridiculously enormous demon was greeting his followers, the slayer ran over to them and threw two of the lesser demons behind her by the horns and kicked the two others to the ground.